GeorgyGanev/Twitter-Clone/README.md

 The app uses FireBase as back end.
 To start and review this project, you need to create your own Firebase Project (i.e. Twitter-Clone iOS App), download your own GoogleService-info.plist file and copy the file into the project main directory in Xcode.

+In FireBase you need to enable the following options:
+1. Athentication with email and password
+2. Firestore Database
+3. Storage

 # App Screenshots
 <img width="157" alt="image" src="https://github.com/user-attachments/assets/e7a267fe-e4f4-42fa-8e63-07bf43625792">
 <img width="157" alt="image" src="https://github.com/user-attachments/assets/91364e1d-5f17-47aa-84f3-034017dde667">